kevbuh/froog/README.md

 - Log Softmax
 - 2D Convolution

-# Contributing

-Pull requests are always welcome.

-Here are some basic guidelines for contributing:

-Bug fixes are the best and always welcome!
-Conceptual cleanups are great.
-Features are welcome.
-Though if you are adding a feature, you need to include tests.

 # Bounties

 We really want to get a useful model working right out of the box!
-Our top bounty is to get EfficientNet v2 model working inside of the examples folder.
+Our top bounty is to get EfficientNet v2 model working inside of the <a href="https://github.com/kevbuh/frog/tree/main/examples">examples</a>  folder.

-- EfficientNet v2 **top priority**
+- EfficientNet v2 (**top priority**)

-### Other bounties

 #### Easy
 - built in MLP model